-In order to quickly generate pilot initial results, we chose to video the robot rather than have participants interact with the robot directly.
-This research method has recently been chosen by others [5] with good results.
+For our pilot study, we chose to video the robot rather than have participants interact with the robot directly.
+This research method has recently been chosen by others [4] with good results.
 Video has the benefit of ensuring all subjects share identical stimuli.